jiadonglee/MDwarfMachine/README.md

 ## Getting Started

-MDM do not need to install locally, but it requires to download models pre trained by SLAM (https://github.com/hypergravity/astroslam) .
+MDM does not need to install locally, but it requires to download models pre trained by SLAM (https://github.com/hypergravity/astroslam) .
 There are 2 models trained by BT-Settl synthetic spectra and ASPCAP labels respectively.
 Users can get models on https://drive.google.com/open?id=1RRrVS9QsLBweDK-OBW2KfPkn5CevQRjC named `bt_settl.dump` and `aspcap.dump`.

 ### Author